rollwagen/curated75/leetcode/curated75/curated75.md

         number_of_bits = 32
         for b in reversed(range(number_of_bits)): # reversed index 0..31
             # get rightmost bit, and reverse index position
-            # bit at index 0, becomes new index 31 i.e. shift left by 'b' positions
+            # bit at i=0, becomes new index 31 i.e. shift left by 'b' positions
             result |= (n & 1) << b
             # move orinigal number one to the right
             # i.e. just processed bit 'falls off'